 This work line provides brushes for GIMP.
 When you prepare the repository, brushes in this location are made available immediatly for you to use in the "Brushes" panel of GIMP.

 See Section 2.5 [Directories trunk Identity Brushes], page 19, for more information.

+Fonts

-Fonts This work line provides the typography information required by all different visual manifestations of The CentOS Project.
+This work line provides the typography information required by all different visual manifestations of The CentOS Project.
 When you prepare the repository, fonts in this location are made available immediatly for you to use in GIMP and Inkscape.

 See Section 2.6 [Directories trunk Identity Fonts], page 20, for more information.

+Images

-Images see section 2.0 [Directories trunk identity Points], page 20, for more information.
-Images This work line provides output location for final images that don't need to use background images (e.g., brands, icons, illustrations, etc.).
+This work line provides output location for final images that don't need to use background images (e.g., brands, icons, illustrations, etc.).

 See Section 2.7 [Directories trunk Identity Images], page 22, for more information.

+Models

-Models This work line provides design models for final images that don't need to use back- ground images (e.g., brands, icons, illustrations, etc.).
-See Section 2.14 [Directories trunk Identity Models], page 27, for more information.
-Palettes This work line provides palettes of colors for GIMP and Inkscape.
+This work line provides design models for final images that don't need to use background images (e.g., brands, icons, illustrations, etc.).

+See Section 2.8 [Directories trunk Identity Models], page 22, for more information.

+Palettes

+This work line provides palettes of colors for GIMP and Inkscape.
 When you prepare the repository, palettes of colors in this location are made available immediatly for you to use in the "Palettes" panel of GIMP and Inkscape.

+See Section 2.10 [Directories trunk Identity Palettes], page 23, for more information.

+Patterns

-See Section 2.32 [Directories trunk Identity Palettes], page 36, for more information.
-Patterns This work line provides patterns for GIMP.
-When you prepare the repository, pat- terns in this location are made available immediatly for you to use in the "Patterns" panel of GIMP.
-See Section 2.33 [Directories trunk Identity Patterns], page 36, for more information.
-Themes This work line provides theme design models and theme artistic motifs for The CentOS Project.
+This work line provides patterns for GIMP.
+When you prepare the repository, patterns in this location are made available immediatly for you to use in the "Patterns" panel of GIMP.

+See Section 2.11 [Directories trunk Identity Patterns], page 24, for more information.

+Themes

+This work line provides theme design models and theme artistic motifs for The CentOS Project.
 If you are interested in creating brand new visual styles for The CentOS Project this is the place for you.

+See Section 2.12 [Directories trunk Identity Themes], page 24, for more information.

+Webenv

-See Section 2.8 [Directories trunk Identity Images Themes], page 22, for more information.
-Webenv This work line provides the HTML/XHTML and CSS standard definitions used by The CentOS Web visual manifestation.
+This work line provides the HTML/XHTML and CSS standard definitions used by The CentOS Web visual manifestation.
 If you are a web developer and plan to improve The CentOS Web visual manifestation, then the files in this location may result very useful to you.

-See Section 2.34 [Directories trunk Identity Webenv], page 36, for more information.
-See also
+See Section 2.33 [Directories trunk Identity Webenv], page 36, for more information.

-See http://en.wikipedia.org/Corporate_identity (and related links), for general information on Corporate Identity.
+See http://en.wikipedia.org/Corporate\identity (and related links), for general information on Corporate Identity.